-- In addition to the public participation requirements for the applicant, each participating jurisdiction must conduct a separate public hearing.
-This hearing will address the community's housing and community development needs and how the proposed activities are designed to meet those needs. - Each partnering jurisdiction must provide a written statement acknowledging the proposed project and granting the applicant authority to conduct a project that will benefit the partnering jurisdiction's residents.
+- In addition to the public participation requirements for the applicant, each participating jurisdiction must provide an opportunity for public comment.
+The partnering jurisdiction may conduct a separate public hearing, or may participate jointly in the applicant's public hearing where the housing and community development needs of each community is addressed. - Each partnering jurisdiction must provide a written statement acknowledging the proposed project and granting the applicant authority to conduct a project that will benefit the partnering jurisdiction's residents.
 Best Practice: The applicant and each participating jurisdiction may enter into an interlocal agreement, outlining the responsibilities of each participant and establishing the applicant's authority to implement the project outside its own jurisdiction.
-See Appendix V for a sample agreement. - All jurisdictions participating within the application must be TxCDBG eligible.
-For example, if a city and county are partnering on an application and the city is currently ineligible due to past performance issues, the application is ineligible. - For projects with multiple benefit areas, the application must establish a NPO for each benefit/service area, regardless of jurisdiction.
-For example: a WSC provides service inside city limits and in the unincorporated county.
+See Appendix V for a sample agreement. - All jurisdictions participating within the application must not be suspended from participation in the TxCDBG program due to Settlement Agreement, grant agreement special condition, or similar sanction.
+For example, if a city and county are partnering on an application and the city is currently ineligible due to past performance issues (not including Progress Thresholds), the application is ineligible.

+- For projects with multiple benefit areas, the application must establish a NPO for each benefit/service area, regardless of jurisdiction.
+For example: a Water Supply Corporation (WSC) provides service inside city limits and in the unincorporated county.
 Rehabilitation of the water well shall benefit both city and county residents and shall be considered one benefit area.
 Additionally, residential water lines will be replaced in an unincorporated area of the county and shall be considered a separate benefit area.
 Appropriate beneficiary documentation must be provided for both benefit areas. - For activities with a single benefit area due to their nature, such as the sewage treatment plant that would serve each of the participating jurisdictions, the application should consider this a single benefit area.